techidaily/site-games-able/source/_posts/assessing-video-ram-in-your-pc.md

 ![asus graphics card on granite surface](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/gpu-card-1.jpg)

  As a general rule of thumb, you should have at least 4GB of VRAM for gaming and 8GB of VRAM for video editing.
 This requirement can vary based on what games you're playing or the resolution of the video you're editing, but the more, the better.
-We've already covered[how much VRAM you need for modern games](https://www.makeuseof.com/how-much-vram-do-you-need-modern-games/) in case you need some help.
+We've already covered [how much VRAM you need for modern games](https://www.makeuseof.com/how-much-vram-do-you-need-modern-games/) in case you need some help.

  There are, of course, other factors that affect these requirements as well.
 The architecture and generation of your GPU, the type of VRAM, GPU, CPU clock speeds, and even the rest of your computer's hardware can all affect how much VRAM you actually need.
-If you're building a PC, knowing the[difference between RAM and VRAM](https://www.makeuseof.com/ram-vs-vram-differences/) is also important.
+If you're building a PC, knowing the [difference between RAM and VRAM](https://www.makeuseof.com/ram-vs-vram-differences/) is also important.

 ## Knowing Your PC Specs Is Important